ExpressionEngine/ExpressionEngine-User-Guide/source/general/system_configuration_overrides.rst

 .. rst-class:: cp-path

 **Also found in CP:** :menuselection:`Members --> Preferences`:
-Allow Users to have Signatures
+:ref:`Allow Users to have Signatures <allow-member-sigs-label>`

 allow_username_change
 ---------------------

-:ref:`Allow members to change their username
+Set whether members can change their own usernames after registration.
-<allow-member-username-label>` allows or disallows members to change
-their username.

 ========= ===========
-Values    Behavior
+Value     Behavior
 ========= ===========
-``y``     Allow members to change their username
-``n``     Do not allow members to change their username
+``y``     Allow members to change their own usernames ``n``     Do not allow members to change their own usernames
 ========= ===========

 Example Usage::